 Requirements

+The default units for data type Distance shall be ‘km’.

 Expressions

 Data Type: Expression

 Overview

 When entering MPS data, it is often not possible to provide a concrete value for a required field of some type T. Instead, a field may be defined as type Expression <T>.
 This denotes that the field can have not just a value of type T, but may also be of some other type that can be evaluated by the planning system to a value of type T.